20 Most Overlooked Movies of the 2010s

 8. Spring Breakers (2013)

-The expectedly divided reaction to ‘The Beach Bum‘ just reaffirmed Harmony Korine’s eminence as a flamboyant cult classic architect – the man kicked off his career with ‘Gummo’, so his underground respect was insured from day one.
+The expectedly divided reaction to ‘The Beach Bum‘ just reaffirmed Harmony Korine’s eminence as a flamboyant cult classic architect – the man kicked off his career with ‘Gummo,’ so his underground respect was ensured from day one.
 But lately, consideration of the borderline between art and trash or lowbrow and highbrow has scarcely been debated as ingeniously as in the cultural inquiry that is ‘Spring Breakers’, which has more on its mind than the concerns of the garden-variety bimbos rapt in debauchery.

 Conflating college fantasies with a suffocating crime drama (need one mention James Franco at his most eccentric?), the film anticipates acrimonious responses.
-The decadent satire is not exactly incognito though, nor is its detached severity.
+The decadent satire is not exactly incognito, though, nor is its detached severity.
 Korine’s wife Rachel stars as one of the four lady troublemakers, suggesting a divergent twist on the film’s feminist deliberation, especially when ‘Spring Breakers’ turns Disney Channel’s familiar faces, Selena Gomez and Vanessa Hudgens, into impetuous ne’er-do-wells.
 There are so many subtleties subcutaneous to the sleek sultriness that the descent into hedonism becomes a menacing mixture of ecstasy and ennui.
-It’s from a different planet y’all!
+It’s from a different planet you all!

 7. Heaven Knows What (2015)

-In a meritocratic world, the Safdie brothers would have their dual pathway to awards adoration lined up with the holiday release of their celebrated thriller ‘Uncut Gems‘.
+In a meritocratic world, the Safdie brothers would have their dual pathway to awards adoration lined up with the holiday release of their celebrated thriller ‘Uncut Gems.’
 A couple of summers back, the feverish fervor of ‘Good Time’ afforded the team of directors their due clout.
 However, ‘Heaven Knows What’, more potent and less ostentatious than ‘Trainspotting‘ or ‘Requiem for a Dream‘ as far as obligatory heroin movies go, is sorely underseen by cinephiles and unfamiliar to everyone else.

-Textured with vérité-raw realism even in the most dreamlike passages of its kaleidoscopic palette, ‘Heaven Knows What’ takes a deeply detailed photograph of America’s addicted without a trace of judgment or condescension.
+Textured with vérité-raw realism even in the most dreamlike passages of its kaleidoscopic palette, ‘Heaven Knows What’ takes a deeply detailed photograph of America’s addiction without a trace of judgment or condescension.
 It penetrates through the ramshackle function and parlance of the junkie sort to bluntly illuminate primitive, impulsive human desires.
 Amidst the momentary adrenaline and the ultimate atrophy, ‘Heaven Knows What’ picks you up like a habit – it’s gloriously grim.

 6. Calvary (2014)